SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 As already mentioned above, dynamic linking of dependencies is possible, but PrusaSlicer team is unable to troubleshoot (Linux world is way too complex).
 Feel free to do so, but you are on your own.
 Several remarks though:

 The list of dependencies can be easily obtained by inspecting the CMake scripts in the `deps/` directory.
-Many don't necessarily need to be as recent as the versions listed - generally versions available on conservative Linux distros such as Debian stable, Ubuntu LTS releases or Fedora are likely sufficient.
+Some of the dependencies don't have to be as recent as the versions listed - generally versions available on conservative Linux distros such as Debian stable, Ubuntu LTS releases or Fedora are likely sufficient.
 If you decide to build this way, it is your responsibility to make sure that CMake finds all required dependencies.
 It is possible to look at your distribution PrusaSlicer package to see how the package maintainers solved the dependency issues.

 #### wxWidgets
 By default, PrusaSlicer looks for wxWidgets 3.1.
 Our build script in fact downloads specific patched version of wxWidgets.
 If you want to link against wxWidgets 3.0 (which are still provided by most distributions because wxWidgets 3.1 have not yet been declared stable), you must set `-DSLIC3R_WX_STABLE=ON` when running CMake.
 Note that while PrusaSlicer can be linked against wWidgets 3.0, the combination is not well tested and there might be bugs in the resulting application.